kaon1/kaonbytes/content/post/python-iperf-datadog/index.md

 +++
 author = "Kaon Thana"
-title = "Automate Network Bandwidth Testing" date = "2022-04-14"
-description = "Use python to run iperf3 testing between network sites periodically and graph the metrics to Datadog" categories = [
+title = "Automate Network Bandwidth Testing with Python and Iperf" date = "2022-04-14" description = "How to use python to run iperf3 testing between network sites periodically and graph the metrics to Datadog" categories = [
     "python",
     "automation",